 The journey so far…

 As an adult I now know there are so many things I should have learned early on but back then I didn’t know to ask.
+You don’t know what you don’t know.
 I look back and think I should have been more assertive.
-Sometimes you have to put it out there.
+Sometimes you have to put your question out there.
 Try and describe it as best you can.
 Get others to help you figure things out.
 But we also have to realize that every failure and mistake is a learning experience.
 It shapes us into who we are today.
 Without the experiences, lessons and collaborations, we would not be where we are right now.
 I’m hoping you will help in the journey!

 Get yourself a notebook or an app where you can park those fleeting thoughts.
 Especially the negative ones.
 So you can start asking yourself questions.

-I especially recommend a bucket list or mind map (you can get instructions on how to make one below).
+I especially recommend a bucket list or mind map.
 It’s a great way to sort your thoughts.

 Sometimes there’s a term you heard that you don’t understand.
 Often I’ll hear about a great book I want to read.
 Then of course there’s the problems that need solutions.
 But most importantly you might see something that could help you but you’re not sure what to do with it yet.
 For me because my thoughts are all over the place I find apps like Trello and Pinterest are great for this.
 I can organize my ideas with visuals and links to the original sources.